nova-model/nova-tutorial/episodes/04-MVVM-Design-Pattern.md

     self.config_bind.update_in_view(self.model)
 ```

 We\'ve seen how to create a BindingInterface, add a new binding, and how to perform updates.
 We also need to connect our view component to the Communicator.
 The Communicator class has a `connect` method.
 This method accepts a connector object.
-In the example below, we connect to the `config_bind` communicator object that was created in our ViewModel.
-We\'re passing in a string as our connector object, but we could pass in a callable object instead.
+In the example below, we connect to the `config_bind` Communicator object that was created in our ViewModel.
+We\'re passing in a string as our connector object, but we could pass in a callable object instead. !!!!!!THIS IS CONFUSING TO ME.
+WHERE DOES THIS CONFIG STRING COME FROM?!!!!!

 ```python
 self.view_model.config_bind.connect("config")
 ```

-Finally, we connect a GUI element to the connector object.
+Finally, we connect a UI component to the connector object.
 The template application uses the *`nova-trame`* library which we\'ll work with in the next episode.
-For now, just note that InputField is a UI element that is being connected to the binding in our ViewModel
+For now, just note that InputField is a UI components that is being connected to the binding in our ViewModel

 ```python
 InputField(v_model="config.username")